nathan-contino/astro-link-checker/README.md

 ## Why faster

 The common approach checks links per-file: if `/docs/get-started` is linked from 400 pages, it gets stat'd 400 times.
-This plugin deduplicates first — every unique destination is checked exactly once, regardless of how many pages reference it.
+This plugin deduplicates first, checking every unique destination exactly once regardless of how many pages reference it.
 File reads and existence checks all run in parallel.

 ## Installation